mikependon/RepoDB.NET/pages/features/dynamics.md

 #### Iterating the Result

-When fetching a data from the database, it is automatically converted into an enumerable of `IEnumerable<ExpandoObject>` objects.
+When fetching a data from the database, it is automatically converted into an enumerable of `ExpandoObject` objects.

 ```csharp
 using (var connection = new SqlConnection(connectionString).EnsureOpen())